weberdomi-ctrl/ford-triplog/README.md

 ---

-Ford Triplog extends the **FordPass** integration (https://github.com/marq24/ha-fordpass) by automatically recording every trip and charging session.
+Ford Triplog extends the **FordPass** integration maintained by the Home Assistant GitHub community (https://github.com/marq24/ha-fordpass) by automatically recording every trip and charging session.

 Designed for modern Ford electric vehicles, it creates a permanent driving history with detailed statistics, energy calculations and native Home Assistant sensors while keeping **all data stored locally** inside your Home Assistant installation.